Picture perfect: Chinese tourists flock to lake to recreate viral photos

 A package of 35 photos costs 199 yuan ($29), said Zhang Hongtao, who manages a photo stall.

-Yan Mengjie, a tourist from Shanghai, wore a sequinned dress with a mermaid tail as she struck a pose in a bubble chair.
+Yan Mengjie, a tourist from Shanghai, wore a sequined dress with a mermaid tail as she struck a pose in a bubble chair.
 She was surprised by the half-demolished buildings nearby.

 "I did feel a little disappointed, because it didn't look like the pictures," Yan said, referring to images she had seen on social media.